Jordi Rigg takes his Physiotherapist training project to Uganda

 Joshua Cheptegei and Jacob Kiplemo, two high-profile Ugandan athletes, were crucial to the transition of this solidarity project to the center of the continent, which is more socially stable at the moment.

-The goal, Reig told EFE of Uganda, is to create a permanent headquarters, with the help of the Joshua Cheptegei Foundation, where Spanish doctors can train local colleagues and treat athletes, as well as provide health and sports equipment.
+The goal, according to Reig to EFE of Uganda, is Establishment of a permanent headquarters, with the help of the Joshua Cheptegei Foundation, where Spanish doctors can train their local colleagues Treating athletes and providing health and sports equipment.

-“This highly anticipated trip and the signing of the agreement.
-Now this country is safe,” Reg explained, adding that the foundations have been laid “so that next year we will have 40 or 50 professionals to train Ugandans.”
+“This upcoming trip and signing of the agreement.
+This country is safe nowReg, who added that the foundations have been laid “so that next year we can already have 40 or 50 specialists to train the Ugandans”.

-“The idea is that each volunteer pays for their ticket to attend and that the organization pays for food and accommodation,” explains Reg.
+“The idea is that each volunteer pays for his ticket to attend and that the foundation covers the costs of food and accommodationReig explains.

 “By creating a fixed headquarters we can extend the working time to the whole year so that each volunteer, depending on his holidays, can come here for a week, at least, at any time of the year,” Alcoyano said.